Carnegie (yacht)

-Carnegie was a brigantine yacht, equipped as a research vessel, constructed almost entirely from wood and other non-magnetic materials to allow sensitive magnetic measurements to be taken for the Carnegie Institution's Department of Terrestrial Magnetism.
-She carried out a series of cruises from her launch in 1909 to her destruction by an onboard explosion while in port in 1929.
-She covered almost 300,000 mi in her twenty years at sea.
+Carnegie was a brigantine-rigged sailing yacht, equipped as a scientific research vessel, constructed almost entirely from wood and other non-magnetic materials to allow sensitive magnetic measurements to be taken for the Carnegie Institution for Science's Department of Terrestrial Magnetism at their headquarters in Washington, D.C.
+She carried out a series of cruises from her launch in 1909 to her unfortunate destruction by an onboard explosion and fire while in port in 1929.
+She covered almost 300,000 mi in her twenty years at sea in the cause of scientific knowledge.

 The Carnegie Rupes on the planet Mercury are named after this research vessel.

 Construction

 Louis Agricola Bauer, the first director of the Department of Terrestrial Magnetism at the Carnegie Institution, wanted to focus on acquiring oceanic magnetic data to improve the understanding of the Earth's magnetic field.
 After an experiment in which the brigantine Galilee was adapted by removing as much magnetic material as possible, it became clear that a new entirely non-magnetic ship was needed.
 After convincing the institution's board, Bauer set about getting such a vessel built.
 Carnegie was designed by naval architect Henry J. Gielow and built at the Tebo Yacht Basin Company yard in Brooklyn, New York.
 Gielow's design minimised the amount of magnetic materials used in its construction and fittings.
 Locust trunnels were used to hold together the timbers with the help of some bronze or copper bolts.
 Carnegie was primarily a sailing vessel, but its unique, non-ferrous, auxiliary engine was capable of propelling the vessel in calm weather at a speed of 6 knots.
 The construction used white oak, yellow pine, and Oregon pine with copper or bronze-composition metal for all the fastenings in the hull or rigging.
 The anchors were made of bronze and were attached to 11 in hemp cables.
 A reserve engine was required to increase manoeuvrability and allow passage through the doldrums, so Carnegie was fitted with a producer gas engine, made mainly of copper and bronze, using coal as a fuel.
 She cost $115,000 (about 10 million dollars today) to build.

 Carnegie was 155.5 ft long with a beam of 33 ft.
 She was rigged as a brigantine, with square sails on the foremast, giving a total sail area of 12,900 sqft.
 The most distinctive feature was the observation deck, with its two observing domes made of glass in bronze frames.
 This allowed observations to be made under all weather conditions.